Sierra de Espadan

 Climate And Weather

-Sub-humid Mediterranean climate with 500-700 millimeters of annual rainfall, slightly higher than the surrounding lowlands due to orographic enhancement.
-The mountain position provides moderate conditions favorable for forest growth.
+Sub-humid Mediterranean climate with 500–700 millimetres of annual rainfall, slightly higher than the surrounding lowlands due to orographic enhancement.
+The mountain position provides moderate conditions favourable for forest growth.

 Human History

 Cork harvesting has been a traditional economic activity for centuries, with the sustainable 9-year rotation cycle maintaining both the trees and the rural economy.
-The Moorish-era water management systems (acequias) reflect sophisticated historical land use.
+The Moorish-era water management systems (acequias) and place names reflect sophisticated historical land use and the long Andalusian period in this comarca.

 Park History

-Designated a Natural Park in 1998 to protect the exceptional cork oak forests and their associated biodiversity from conversion to pine plantations and urban development pressure.
+Designated a Natural Park on 29 September 1998 to protect the exceptional cork oak forests and their associated biodiversity from conversion to pine plantations and urban development pressure.
+[1]

 Major Trails And Attractions